5T33Z0/Thinkpad-T490-Hackintosh-OpenCore/README.md

 OpenCore EFI folder and config for running macOS Sonoma and newer on the Lenovo ThinkPad T490.
 Read the following documentation carefully in order to install/boot macOS successfully!

 ### Before you begin
-The built-in Samsung PM981a NVMe is NOT compatible with macOS.
-You must get a different NVMe first!
+⚠️ The built-in Samsung PM981a NVMe is NOT compatible with macOS.
+You _must_ use a different NVMe!

 ### Notable Features
 - Compatible with macOS Sonoma and Sequoia (should work with older versions of macOS as well, but requires different WiFi-Kexts and config adjustments)